filipsobol/sonda/docs/features/deep-view.md

 # Deep view

 By default, Sonda includes only the files the bundler loads during the build.
-This applies to both your project’s own files and any external dependencies.
+This applies to both your project's own files and any external dependencies.

 <CustomImage
   src="/treemap.jpg"